alexellis/discord-updater/README.md

 # Discord Updater

-This Go program automatically keeps Discord up-to-date by monitoring `~/Downloads` for new `discord-*.deb` files and performing automatic hourly update checks.
-It debounces files to ensure they're fully written, installs via `dpkg` (with retry on lock), kills existing Discord processes, and relaunches Discord as the user.
+This Go program automatically keeps Discord up-to-date by monitoring `~/Downloads` for new `discord-*.deb` files and performing automatic hourly update checks to Discord's download server.
+It debounces files to ensure they're fully written to `~/Downloads` before trying to install them.
+It installs the package via `dpkg` (with retry on `apt` locks), kills existing Discord processes, and relaunches Discord.

 ## Why do we need this tool?